SuccessEbere/Success-Snake-Game/README.md

 ```python
 snake_list = []
 ```
-  <p>An example of a list in the Snake game is snake_list = [].
+  <p>The above is an example of a list in the Snake game.
 This list keeps track of the snake's body positions as it moves.
 Lists can store multiple values in one variable and can be changed during program execution.
 In this game, the list is updated continuously to show the snake's movement and growth whenever it eats food.
 Using a list helps organize and manage the snake's body efficiently.</p>
   </li>

   <li>